-Yes it is the only medicine that I use.
+Yes, it is the only medicine that I use.
 Since I was first introduced to homeopathy about four years ago, I have never even taken an aspirin for a headache since.
 I’m only sorry that I wasn’t introduced to homeopathy much earlier on, as I know I would have enjoyed my singing career more by feeling far more relaxed and in charge.
 I spent years taking antibiotics when I got sore throats and colds in order to get rid of them quickly.
-I didn’t realize how damaging this was, so homeopathy has made a huge impact on my health, and of course my life.
+I didn’t realise how damaging this was, so homeopathy has made a huge impact on my health, and of course my life.

 How are your albums doing in the US market?

 I’m very happy with my album sales, as most of my website sales are from America.
 And of course, as the web is world-wide, my records are being sent to countries all over the world, which is a thrilling idea for me that somebody might be listening to my albums in Africa, Australia, or China.
 Without my website they might otherwise never have even heard of me.